pgxman/pgxman/README.md

 ## Installing a PostgreSQL extension

-With `pgxman`, installing an extension is straightforward.
-You just need to specify the extension name and the version number.
-For example, to install version 0.4.2 of `pgvector`, use this command:
+Installing an extension with `pgxman` is as straightforward as specifying the extension name and version.
+For instance, to install version `pgvector` version `0.4.2`:

 ```console
 pgxman install pgvector@0.4.2
 ```

-The above command will install the `pgvector` extension to your local PostgreSQL instance.
-To validate the successful installation, you can inspect your PostgreSQL instance for the newly installed extension:
+This command installs the `pgvector` extension onto your local PostgreSQL instance.
+To verify a successful installation, inspect your PostgreSQL instance:

 ```psql
 postgres=# \dx